pizzawarrior/Node-CSV-Reader/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; - generate invoices based on customer usage

 ## User Stories:
-### Customer: Outrider.ai - Autonomous yard truck company deployed to thousands of sites globally
+### Client: Outrider.ai - Autonomous yard truck company with hundreds of customers
-- As a customer I want the ability to: <br>
+- As a client I want the ability to: <br>
 &nbsp;&nbsp;&nbsp;&nbsp; - create an account, login, and signout <br>
 &nbsp;&nbsp;&nbsp;&nbsp; - view all of my customers' usage data <br>
 &nbsp;&nbsp;&nbsp;&nbsp; - view all of my customers' current invoices <br>
 &nbsp;&nbsp;&nbsp;&nbsp; - view all of my customers' past invoices <br>
-&nbsp;&nbsp;&nbsp;&nbsp; - ask questions about/ resolve any issues my customers have with invoicing
+&nbsp;&nbsp;&nbsp;&nbsp; - adjudicate any issues my customers have with invoicing

 ### Usage Based Billing Company:
 - As a company, we want to be able to: <br>